splunk/public-o11y-docs/gdi/jmx/jmx.md

 ## Description

-The Splunk Distribution of OpenTelemetry Collector provides this integration as the `jmx` monitor via the Smart Agent Receiver.
+The Splunk Distribution of OpenTelemetry Collector provides this integration as the `jmx` monitor via the Smart Agent receiver.

 Use this integration to run an arbitrary Groovy script to convert JMX MBeans fetched from a remote Java application to SignalFx data points.
 This is a more flexible alternative to the [genericjmx](genericjmx) monitor.